Want to create a progress report to highlight the project’s achievements? No worries, we have got you covered! Read on…

 1. Make Information Transparent

 The glue that holds together any relationship is visibility and transparency.
-A well-defined progress report directly presents how your work affects the project’s bottom line and showcase the rights and wrongs!
+A well-defined progress report directly presents how your work affects the project’s bottom line and showcases the rights and wrongs!
 By adding transparency to your project plan, you can build an unmatched level of credibility and trust with your team and clients.

 2. Encourage Constant Interaction